nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 1a1.
 TodoApp returns an empty list
   Use case ends

-### Use case: Editing a task
+### Editing a task

 1. User searches for specific task to edit
 2. TodoApp returns list of tasks matching search query
 3. User edits specific task on the list, changing any of its fields
-4. TodoApp accepts changes and reflects them on the task
+4. TodoApp accepts changes, reflects them on the task and

 **Extensions**